oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 - [Build a Beautiful CRUD App with Spring Boot and Angular](https://auth0.com/blog/spring-boot-angular-crud/)
 - [Get Started with Jetty, Java, and OAuth](https://auth0.com/blog/java-jetty-oauth/)

-We've also published some labs about securing Spring Boot in our Developer Center.
+We've also published some new labs about securing Spring Boot in our Developer Center.
 They're great if you like to learn by doing!

 - [Authorization in Spring Boot](https://developer.auth0.com/resources/labs/authorization/spring-resource-server)
 - [Authentication in Spring Boot](https://developer.auth0.com/resources/labs/authentication/spring)